 The Bible speaks of the hasidim (the faithful: from hesed, loyal).
 Even before Christ, a group of pious and virtuous men—who were given this name—were meant to embody the loyal, law-abiding Israelite, willing even to be martyrs rather than betray their faith.
 This spiritual power has remained to this day in the Jewish people.
 Here is what one of these hasidim has written in front of the gas chamber: “God of Israel, you have made the possible so that I would not believe in you.
 If you thought of being able to divert me from my way, well I’ll tell you, my God, the God of my fathers, you will not succeed.
 You can hit me, take away from me whatever is precious and dear I have on earth, you can torment me to death, but I will always believe in you.
 I’ll love you forever.
 I die as I have lived, firmly believing in you.”

-When the wind of test blows "the lamp of the godless is extnguished, the light of the virtuous is bright" (Pr 13:9).
+When the wind of test blows “the lamp of the godless is extinguished, the light of the virtuous is bright” (Pro 13:9).

 To internalize the message, we repeat:

-The Israelites—like all the other nations of antiquity—esteemed “wisdom” more than wealth, beauty and strength.
-They appreciated those who examined the secrets of nature, who composed proverbs, songs and poems, who reflected on the enigmas of the world, life, and deth, joy and pain.
-The most famous of the wise was Solomon whose wisdom "was greater than that of all the Orientals and all the land of Egypt" (1 K 5:9-14).
+The Israelites—like all the other nations of antiquity—esteemed "wisdom" more than wealth, beauty, and strength.
+They appreciated those who examined the secrets of nature, who composed proverbs, songs, and poems, who reflected on the enigmas of the world, life, and death, joy, and pain.
+The most famous of the wise was Solomon whose wisdom “was greater than that of all the Orientals and all the land of Egypt” (1 K 5:9-14).

 When the Bible speaks of “wisdom” it refers, above all, to the art of directing one’s own life well.
 Wise is he who, reflecting on one’s own experience, on the teachings of the sages who preceded him, on the historical events of his people, draws useful lessons for himself and for others.
 He is able to distinguish what is good and what is bad, what is right and what is wrong.
 He controls his instincts and passions, acts with care, loyal in word and deed, humble and modest.

-It is therefore essential for every person, family and people to check what is the "wisdom" that guides him, taking him by the hand.
-Is it that of God or that of the "snake"?
-From what "wisdom" the decisions taken depend?
+It is, therefore, essential for every person, family, and people to check what is the “wisdom” that guides him, taking him by the hand.
+Is it that of God or that of the “snake”?
+From what “wisdom” the decisions were taken depend?
 It is a choice between life and death.